level2fast/portfolio/README.md

 Welcome to my software portfolio!
 This repository showcases projects that demonstrate my expertise in software development, problem-solving, and coding skills.

 ## 😁 About Me
 I'm a software/signal processing engineer specializing in C++, MATLAB, Flutter, and SAR signal processing.
-I enjoy tackling software architectural design, extracting information from i/q data, and building mobile apps.
+I enjoy tackling software architectural design problems, extracting information from i/q data, learning about image signal processing, and building mobile apps.
 I'm a laid back guy who enjoys coming up with new ideas and watching them come to life.
 It's my definition of fun 😀.

 ## 📂 Projects